How do I declare Auto Load Next Post support in a theme?

 I’m confused about the post order.
 Why is the plugin called Auto Load Next Post?

-Well, WordPress loads posts in descending order by default so the next post is the previous post and a user reads content going down not up so it loads the next post, not previous.
+Well, WordPress loads posts in a descending order by default so the next post is the previous post and a user reads content scrolling down not up so it loads the next post, not previous.

 How can I get the Google Analytics option to work?